tatsuyafujisaki/kotlin-playground/markdown/coroutines-flow.md

 JobD
 ```

- &nbsp; | If JobB cancels (i.e. throws CancellationException) ... | If JobB throws an exception other than CancellationException...
+ &nbsp; | If JobB is cancelled (i.e. throws CancellationException) ... | If JobB throws an exception other than CancellationException...
 --------|---------------------------------------------------------|-----------------------------------------------------------------
  JobA   | will NOT cancel.                                        | will cancel.
  JobC   | will cancel.                                            | will cancel.